Innerspace (TV series): Blogs

 InnerSpace cast and crew have blogged on current events in the Sci Fi community with their earliest archive being September 2009.
 Blogs featured images, videos as well as up-to-date information on events, appearances, new releases, and upcoming projects.
 Events they have written about include spoilers on the seventh installment of the Harry Potter movie, a guide to San Diego Comic-Con, and information on Space's winning commercials at the Promax Awards.
 Each blog page may include links to related articles, links to articles by the same author, trailers of the featured content, and a comment box allowing for anonymous 2000-character posts.
 Blog authors include Rob Moden, "Abelle", "The Crimson King", podcast host Mark Askwith, and finally the hosts of the show itself.

-Involvement

-In Sci Fi Promotion

-InnerSpace was involved in the promotion of all things genre including the most imaginative television series, events, movies, video games, graphic novels, etc.

 Awards

 InnerSpace and co-hosts Ajay Fry and Teddy Wilson were honoured in July 2011 by the Constellation Awards, Canada's awards for excellence in science fiction film and television.
 The two hosts received the award for Outstanding Contribution to Science Fiction Film or Television through popular fan response/submission and earned 39% of the vote over their competitors: actors Amanda Tapping and Robin Dunne, and author Robert J. Sawyer.